top of page

 Research Team

-The project is lead by Mr Yahya Gamal (PhD Researcher) supervised by Prof Deljana Yossifova (University of Manchester) and Dr Nuno Pinto.
+The project is lead by Dr Yahya Gamal (PhD Researcher) supervised by Prof Deljana Yossifova (University of Manchester) and Dr Nuno Pinto.

 bottom of page